parthobardhan/greenplum-predicate-pushdown/README.md

 ```

 4. executepush.sh contains the path of your Oracle client libraries and the predicate that you want pushed to Oracle.
+Update LD_LIBRARY_PATH and point to Oracle client libraries and QUERYFILTER to the predicate you want.
+<br>/<br/>
 Here we are pushing the Name field and the value we want. <br/>
 Note: LD_LIBRARY_PATH (or corresponding variable) in the script below needs to be customized for OS which runs on your greenplum master instance.
 Here it has been customized for CentOS